 You can then automate intelligent email campaigns to target those visitors based on the information they provided to you in the form, any actions they took on your site, and which content they viewed.

-There is no shortage of avenues when it comes to content marketing strategy, but you can sort through the clutter by finding out as much as you can about your audience and the solutions they are seeking.
+While there is no shortage of avenues when it comes to content marketing strategy, you can sort through the clutter by finding out as much as you can about your audience and the solutions they are seeking.

 Keep your message simple and stay educational at first.
 Don’t blow a lead by promoting your brand too soon or aggressively.
 People will come back for your content if you keep the quality, consistency, and frequency high.

 Once you’ve chosen the right content format and distributed it, analyze the results using a marketing automation platform.

 Content is only limited by your imagination.
 Make some time to be creative and get started on driving more business to your product.

 *Content Marketing Trends 2015 Benchmarks from the Agency Perspective – Ascend2 Research Conducted in Partnership with SharpSpring